LunaEyad/Computer-Vision-Toolkit/README.md

 # Computer Vision Tools

+Welcome to the Computer Vision Toolkit!
 This project is a comprehensive graphical user interface (GUI) application designed for a variety of computer vision tasks.
 Whether you're interested in edge detection, shape recognition, face detection, or image segmentation, this tool provides a user-friendly interface that harnesses the power of advanced image processing techniques.
 Built using PyQt and powered by the robust OpenCV library.

 ## Tasks Implemented: